erfanmola/SimpList/docs/getting-started.md

 ## Technologies Used

-At this step, We recommend you to read our brief explanation about [Technologies Used](/technologies-used) section in order to get a better understanding of what you are dealing with.
+At this step, We recommend you to read our brief explanation about [Technologies Used](/technologies-used) section in order to get a better understanding of what we are dealing with.

 ## Setting Up the FrontEnd